caldwellRobotics/RoboSoccer/README.md

 - [Contact Us](#contact-us)

 ## About the Event
+**RoboSoccer** challenges teams to build and control robots using provided materials to play soccer.
+This event is a fantastic opportunity for participants to showcase their engineering and programming skills in a friendly yet competitive environment.
+Your team will have till april 24th to build your robots and then **Victory or Valhalla!**

 **Date:** April 24th
 **Location:** Caldwell University
 **Time:** [Insert Start Time] to [Insert End Time]